 Five Seas Hotel – A temple to travel, right near the beach.

 Five Seas Hotel is a rare abode: a boutique hotel with an independent spirit that can compete with the palace hotels in coolness, service, and style.
 The location is unbeatably central: one block from Boulevard de la Croisette and the beach.
-All 45 rooms are generous, crafted in quality materials, and half of them are seriously cool suites.
-Inspired by luxury 19th-century safaris, the décor is designer and oh-so-chic with a touch of whimsy.
+All forty-five rooms are generous, crafted in quality materials, and half of them are seriously cool suites.
+Inspired by luxury nineteenth-century safaris, the décor is designer and oh-so-chic with a touch of whimsy.
 Beds have dramatic canopies; the cute closets, desks, and chairs are styled to look like traveling trunks; and enormous windows let in plenty of light.
 Bathrooms are lovely with black mosaic tiles, housed behind sliding shutters.
-On the 5th floor, Le Roof restaurant and bar are lively, contemporary spaces to enjoy tasty sharing cuisine and panoramic views.
+On the fifth floor, Le Roof restaurant and bar are lively, contemporary spaces to enjoy tasty sharing cuisine and panoramic views.
 Nightly DJ sets keep the party going in the bar.
 The final touch is the spectacular infinity pool on the roof terrace.

 Five Seas – Location